San Giorgio Maggiore

 Location and transport

-The front of the church stands right next to the dock of "San Giorgio".
+The front of the church is right next to the "San Giorgio" dock.

-Only line number 2 stops here every 12 minutes to take you to San Marco Square, Piazzale Roma, the train station or Tronchetto without changing trains.
+Only line number 2 stops here every 12 minutes and takes you to San Marco Square, Piazzale Roma, the train station or Tronchetto without changing trains.

 What to see around